0

 Location

-The role is based mainly from home but requires travel to various parts of the Region.
+Based from home but travel to various parts of the Region.
 Travelling to support local IGG Units is an essential part of the job.
 The Eastern Region covers counties Dublin, Wicklow and parts of Laois and Offaly.
 The RDO also attends meetings/trainings with the other RDOs employed by the Irish Girl Guides.
-During the initial onboarding process, attendance will be required in our National Office in Tallaght for a period.

 Main Responsibilities